Aircraft Noise - What is the City Doing?

 San Jose City Council approved of the formation of the Ad Hoc Advisory Committee for South Flow Arrivals and invited Santa Clara County cities to participate.
 Cupertino City Council designated Councilmember Savita Vaidhyanathan as the primary representative and Councilmember Steven Scharf as the alternate.

-For Ad Hoc Advisory Committee meeting agendas and meeting minutes, please visit http://flysanjose.com/Ad_Hoc_Meetings.
+At the Ad Hoc Advisory Committee's concluding meeting, they produced a report including recommendations for the FAA.
+For Ad Hoc Advisory Committee report, meeting agendas, and meeting minutes, please visit http://flysanjose.com/Ad_Hoc_Meetings.

 Cupertino Study Session to discuss Aircraft Noise

 The Cupertino City Council held a Study Session on December 6, 2016 at Community Hall to discuss aircraft noise.
 Several community members expressed their concerns with increased airplane traffic over their neighborhood and resulting noise.
 Representatives from Congressman Mike Honda’s Office and Council Member Mary Lynne Bernald of Saratoga were in attendance.
 View the full recording of the meeting and related material here.

 On January 15th, 2017, Mayor Vaidhyanathan and Cupertino staff met with Congressman Ro Khanna to discuss the aircraft noise concerns of the Cupertino community.
 After hearing the feedback and requests from residents, Congressman Khanna agreed to support the following efforts:

 - Request Cupertino representation at the Bayside Visual Approach review meeting

 - Form an ad hoc committee to conduct a study on the aircraft noise issue in the Cupertino/Sunnyvale area

 - Help develop modified procedures that meet FAA standards to decrease aircraft noise for residential properties under the current SJC south flow procedure route.